Catalysis of entanglement and other quantum resources: Approximate catalysis

 Recently, the framework of \emph{approximate catalysis} has been proposed in~\cite{Kondra2102.11136,Datta2022entanglement}.
 While this framework allows for correlations between the main system and the catalyst, it additionally requires that these correlations can be made arbitrarily small.
 In particular, an approximate catalytic transformation between two states $\rho^S$ and $\sigma^S$ of a system $S$ is possible if and only if for any $\varepsilon > 0$ there exists a catalyst state $\tau^{C}$ and a free operation $\Lambda_f$ acting on the system and the catalyst such that~\cite{Kondra2102.11136,Datta2022entanglement}

-In contrast to exact catalysis discussed in Section~\ref{sec:ExactCatalysis}, the above definition allows for correlations between the system and the catalyst in the final state $\mu^{SC} = \Lambda_{f}(\rho^{S}\otimes\tau^{C})$.
-However, Eq.~\eqref{eq:ApproximateCatalysis-1} ensures that these correlations can be made arbitrarily small, by choosing an appropriate state of the catalyst $\tau^C$ and free operation $\Lambda_f$.
+In contrast to the exact catalysis discussed in Section~\ref{sec:ExactCatalysis}, the above definition allows for correlations between the system and the catalyst in the final state $\mu^{SC} = \Lambda_{f}(\rho^{S}\otimes\tau^{C})$.
+However, Eq.~\eqref{eq:ApproximateCatalysis-1} ensures that these correlations can be made arbitrarily small by choosing an appropriate state of the catalyst $\tau^C$ and a free operation $\Lambda_f$.
 The condition in Eq.~\eqref{eq:ApproximateCatalysis-2} guarantees that the state of the catalyst does not change in the procedure.
 This ensures that the catalyst can be reused for the same transformation in the future.
 Moreover, this requirement makes it impossible to ``embezzle'' quantum resources by using small changes of the catalyst state, see also Section~\ref{sec:CatalyticEmbezzling}.

-An equivalent formulation of approximate catalysis has been given by~\citet{Rubboli2111.13356}.
-While Eq.~(\ref{eq:ApproximateCatalysis-1}) requires that the correlations between the system and the catalyst can be made arbitrarily small as quantified by the trace norm, it is possible to formulate a similar requirement in terms of the mutual information $I^{A:B}(\rho^{AB})=S(\rho^{A})+S(\rho^{B})-S(\rho^{AB})$.
-Then, an approximate catalytic transformation from $\rho^S$ into $\sigma^S$ is possible if and only if for any $\varepsilon > 0$ and any $\delta > 0$ there exists a free operation $\Lambda_f$ and a catalyst state $\tau^C$ such that~\cite{Rubboli2111.13356}
+An alternative framework for approximate catalysis has been proposed in \cite{PhysRevX.8.041051,ShiraishiPhysRevLett.128.089901,Wilde_classical}.
+While Eq.~(\ref{eq:ApproximateCatalysis-1}) represents that the correlations between the system and the catalyst can be made arbitrarily small as quantified by the trace norm, it is possible to formulate a similar requirement in terms of mutual information $I^{A:B}(\rho^{AB})=S(\rho^{A})+S(\rho^{B})-S(\rho^{AB})$.
+Then, an approximate catalytic transformation from $\rho^S$ into $\sigma^S$ is possible if and only if for any $\varepsilon > 0$ and any $\delta > 0$ there exists a free operation $\Lambda_f$ and a catalyst state $\tau^C$ such that~\cite{PhysRevX.8.041051,ShiraishiPhysRevLett.128.089901,Wilde_classical}